suztomo/gcloud-mcp/README.md

 ### Gemini CLI and Gemini Code Assist

-To integrate gcloud MCP with Gemini CLI or Gemini Code Assist, you can run a single setup command.
-This will configure it as a [Gemini CLI extension](https://github.com/google-gemini/gemini-cli/blob/main/docs/extension.md).
+To integrate gcloud MCP with Gemini CLI or Gemini Code Assist, you can run a single setup command for each MCP server listed in the table above.
+This will configure it as a
+[Gemini CLI extension](https://github.com/google-gemini/gemini-cli/blob/main/docs/extension.md).

 To make the MCP server(s) available for all your projects, run the command in